-- NordVPN: Our #1 choice for Japan.
-Unblocks most streaming content at good speeds with no compromises on security and privacy.
+- NordVPN Our #1 choice VPN for Japan.
+Unblocks most streaming content at great speeds with no compromises on security and privacy.
 Has over 130 servers in Japan.
 Comes with a 30-day money-back guarantee.

-- Surfshark: A security-focused, budget-friendly provider with a no-logs policy, good speeds, no connection limits, and exceptional unblocking ability.
+TIP In our testing we found that the cheapest NordVPN plan (Standard) works perfectly for Japan. - Surfshark Our top budget VPN for Japan.
+Security-focused provider with a no-logs policy, good speeds, no connection limits, and exceptional unblocking ability.

-- IPVanish: Torrent-friendly VPN with good speeds and strong security.
+- IPVanish A safe and secure VPN to use in Japan.
+Torrent-friendly VPN with good speeds and strong security.
 A favorite among Kodi users.
+Allows you to connect unlimited simultaneous devices.

-- Private Internet Access (PIA): Boasts an extensive network of servers, top-notch privacy features, and wallet-friendly prices, making it a great choice for Japan.
+- Private Internet Access (PIA) Boasts an extensive network of servers, top-notch privacy features, and wallet-friendly prices, making it a great choice for Japan.
+Total lack of connection limits mean it’s perfect for sharing with family.

 WANT TO TRY THE TOP VPN RISK FREE?